null-dev/Aza-Kotlin-CSS/README.md

-# AzaKotlinCSS
+# AzaKotlinCSS-JS

-AzaKotlinCSS is a DSL (Domain-specific language) designed for writing CSS using Kotlin – the greatest programming language in the World! :boom::fire::+1:
+AzaKotlinCSS-JS is a fork of the original [AzaKotlinCSS](https://github.com/olegcherr/Aza-Kotlin-CSS) project that supports the Kotlin Javascript runtime instead of the Kotlin JVM runtime.

+AzaKotlinCSS-JS aims to be 100% compatible with the original fork and will keep up to date with development in the original project.

 ### Installation